-Five levels of water shortage response are outlined in the table below.
-The five levels of water shortage response are: voluntary reductions, mandatory reductions I and II, emergency reductions and water rationing.
-A detailed description of each response level and corresponding water reduction measures follow below.
+Five levels of water shortage response are outlined in the table following: The five levels of water shortage response are: voluntary reductions, mandatory reductions I and II, emergency reductions and water rationing.
+A detailed description of each response level and corresponding water reduction measures follow.

-Stage Response Description 1 Voluntary Water users are encouraged to reduce their water use and

-Reductions improve water use efficiency; however, no penalties apply for noncompliance.
+STAGE RESPONSE DESCRIPTION 1 Voluntary Reductions Water users are encouraged to reduce their water use and improve their water use efficiency; however, no penalties apply for noncompliance.
 Water supply conditions indicate a potential for shortage.
-2 Mandatory Reductions I Water users must abide required water use reduction and efficiency measures; penalties apply for noncompliance.
+2 Mandatory Reductions !
+Water users must abide required water use reductions and efficiency measures; penalties apply for noncompliance.
 Water supply conditions are significantly lower than the seasonal norm and water shortage conditions are expected to persist.
-3 Mandatory Reductions II Same as in Stage 2 4 Emergency Reductions Water supply conditions are substantially diminished and pose an imminent threat to human health or environmental integrity.
-5 Water Rationing Water supply conditions are substantially diminished and remaining supplies must be allocated to preserve human health and environmental integrity.
+3 Mandatory Reductions 2 Same as in Stage 2

+STAGE RESPONSE DESCRIPTION pg 2 4 Emergency Reductions Water supply conditions are substantially imminent threat to human health or envir 5 Water Rationing Water supply conditions are substantially supplies must be allocated to preserve huintegrity.

 In Stage 1, Voluntary Reductions, all water users will be asked to reduce their normal water use by 5%.
-Customer education and outreach programs will encourage water conservation and efficiency measures including: irrigating landscapes a maximum of one inch per week; preventing water waste, runoff and watering impervious surfaces; watering plants deeply to encourage root growth; washing only full loads in clothes and dishwashers; using spring-loaded nozzles on garden hoses; and identifying and repairing all water leaks.
+Customer education and outreach programs will encourage water conservation and efficiency measures including: irrigating landscapes a maximum of one inch per week; preventing water waste, runoff and watering impervious surfaces; watering plants deeply to encourage root growth; washing only full loads in clothes and dishwashers; using spring-loaded nozzles on garden hoses; identifying and repairing all water leaks.

-In Stage 2, Mandatory Reductions I, all customers are expected to reduce their water use by 10% in comparison to their previous month's water bill.
-In addition to continuing to encourage all voluntary reduction actions, the following restrictions apply: irrigation is limited to a half inch per week between 8PM and 8AM; outdoor use of drinking water for washing impervious surfaces is prohibited; and all testing and training purposes requiring drinking water (e.g. fire protection) will be limited.
+In Stage 2, Mandatory Reductions 1, all customers are expected to reduce their water use by 10% in comparison to their previous month's water bill.
+In addition to continuing to encourage all voluntary reduction actions, the following restrictions apply: irrigation is limited to a half inch per week between 8PM and 8AM; outdoor use of drinking water for washing impervious surfaces is prohibited; and all Testing and Training purposes requiring drinking water (e,g, fire protection) will be limited.